inishchith/chaoss-microtasks/microtask-3/readme.md

 #### `timestamp` :

+- The `timestamp` attribute is used to know the datetime when the item was fetched from the data source.
-- The `timestamp` attribute is a [Unix Timestamp](https://en.wikipedia.org/wiki/Unix_time) conversion of the time when the `.fetch()` ( used to retrieve data extracted from 30+ tools ) method is executed in UTC (Universal Time Coordinated) time scale using one of the Perceval backends.
+- The corresponding items are fetched using one of the common method of Perceval Backend i.e `.fetch()` method ( used to retrieve data extracted from 30+ tools ).

+**Note:** The attribute is represented in [Unix Timestamp](https://en.wikipedia.org/wiki/Unix_time) conversion.

 * References: